kedro-org/kedro/docs/source/02_get_started/03_hello_kedro.md

 > Note: We do not create a Kedro project in this first example, but illustrate the concepts within a single `.py` file.

-> Note: We do not create a Kedro project in this first example, but illustrate the concepts within a single `.py` file.

 ## Node